Disentangling Core and Edge Mechanisms of the Density Limit in DIII-D Negative Triangularity Plasmas

-The density limit in tokamak plasmas has conventionally been characterized as a single overall threshold, often referred to as the empirical Greenwald density \cite{greenwaldNewLookDensity1988,greenwaldDensityLimitsToroidal2002}: $n_{\text{G}}\,(10^{20}\, \mathrm{m^{-3}})=\frac{I_\text{p}\,(\text{MA})}{\pi a^2 \,(\mathrm{m^2})}$, where $ I_\text{p} $ denotes the plasma current and $a$ the minor radius.
-While the Greenwald density serves as a valuable operational guideline, this scaling is derived from empirical data collected in conventional tokamak configurations operating with moderate auxiliary heating power.
-This raises questions about its direct applicability to advanced tokamak scenarios characterized by significantly higher power densities.
-Indeed, experimental evidence has demonstrated that the Greenwald density can be exceeded in highly optimized high-confinement regimes (H-mode, Sec.~\ref{sec:glossary}) that feature substantial edge or internal transport barriers \cite{osborneGasPuffFueled2001a,dingHighdensityHighconfinementTokamak2024,langELMPacingHighdensity2014}.
-Furthermore, recent theoretical modeling \cite{giacominFirstPrinciplesDensityLimit2022,singhZonalShearLayer2022} and database analyses \cite{zancaPowerbalanceModelDensity2019} suggest that even in low-confinement regimes (L-mode, Sec.~\ref{sec:glossary}), which lack transport barriers, the achievable density limit may scale favorably with increased heating power, potentially exceeding the conventional Greenwald density.
-Therefore, further dedicated investigations are needed to develop a robust, physics-based understanding of the fundamental mechanisms governing density limits in tokamak plasmas.
+The conventional metric for the density limit is the empirical Greenwald scaling \cite{greenwaldNewLookDensity1988, greenwaldDensityLimitsToroidal2002}: $n_{\text{G}}\,(10^{20}\, \mathrm{m^{-3}})=\frac{I_\text{p}\,(\text{MA})}{\pi a^2 \,(\mathrm{m^2})}$, where $ I_\text{p} $ denotes the plasma current and $a$ the minor radius.
+This scaling is notably independent of heating power.
+This paradigm has been challenged by observations that the achievable density scales positively with heating power.
+Recent theoretical modeling \cite{giacominFirstPrinciplesDensityLimit2022,singhZonalShearLayer2022,zancaPowerbalanceModelDensity2019} and database analyses \cite{manzPowerDependenceMaximum2023,huberImpactITERlikeWall2013,marisCorrelationLmodeDensity2025} suggest that the achievable density limit in the low-confinement (L-mode) regime may increase with heating power, potentially exceeding the conventional Greenwald density.
+Furthermore, the power-dependent density limits have also been observed in stellarators \cite{sudoScalingsEnergyConfinement1990,miyazawaDensityLimitStudy2008}, which lack plasma current, suggesting a more universal physical basis rooted in power balance and transport that transcends specific magnetic configurations.
+Therefore, further dedicated investigations are needed to develop a physics-based understanding of the fundamental mechanisms governing density limits in magnetically confined plasmas.

-The density limit in tokamak plasmas results from complex interactions among multiple physical processes, as extensively documented in previous L-mode density limit studies.
-These fundamental processes include turbulent transport \cite{rogersPhaseSpaceTokamak1998,labombardEvidenceElectromagneticFluid2005,hongEdgeShearFlows2018,longEnhancedParticleTransport2021,tokarSynergyAnomalousTransport2003}, radiative power losses \cite{lipschultzMarfeEdgePlasma1984,zancaPowerbalanceModelDensity2019,petriePlasmaDensityLimits1993}, magnetohydrodynamic (MHD) instabilities \cite{suttropTearingModeFormation1997,gatesOriginTokamakDensity2012}, etc. These processes should not be viewed as independent phenomena but rather as synergistically interacting mechanisms \cite{greenwaldDensityLimitsToroidal2002} that collectively produce the cascade of events ultimately leading to density-limit disruptions, each of which processes exhibits strong dependence on operational parameters.
-Understanding these interdependencies is essential for developing predictive models of density limits applicable to next-generation tokamak devices.